leouieda/website/blog/why-geo-code.md

 easily.
 But not being a professional geologist myself, it's hard to come up with specific examples.
-I also wanted to stay away from the argument that coding is skill that can help you survive a downturn in geoscience by pivoting to data science.
-While true, it's not particularly encouraging for first year students to be told that they need to plan to move away from the field.

 Luckily, I have access to a wide network of professional geologists who code through the [Software Underground](https://softwareunderground.org/) community!